Celje: Independent Slovenia

 Celje became part of independent Slovenia following the Ten-Day War in 1991.
 On 7 April 2006, Celje became the seat of a new Diocese of Celje, created by Pope Benedict XVI within the Archdiocese of Maribor.

 Sights

 The town's tourist sights include a Grayfriars' monastery founded in 1241 and a palace from the 16th century.

-The parish church, dating from the 14th century, with its beautiful Gothic chapel, is an interesting specimen of medieval architecture.
+The parish church, dating from the 14th century, with its Gothic chapel, is a specimen of medieval architecture.
 The so-called German church, in Romanesque style, belonged to the monastery, which was closed in 1808.
 The throne of the counts of Cilli is preserved here, and also the tombs of several members of the family.

 Geography

 Climate

-Celje has a warm-summer humid continental climate (Köppen climate classification Dfb).
+Celje has a continental climate (Köppen climate classification Dfb).

 Symbols

 The coat of arms of Celje are based on the coat of arms of the Counts of Celje.

 The coat-of-arms of Celje was selected for the national arms immediately after World War I in 1918, when Slovenia together with Croatia and Serbia formed the original Kingdom of Serbs, Croats and Slovenes (later Yugoslavia).
 A similar coat of arms was integrated into the Slovenian national arms in 1991.